2m/2m.github.io/blog/2020-07-24-linux-experience-in-macos/index.md

 shift + ctrl - return : /MacOS/alacritty -e fish
 ```

-The following configuration opens a new terminal window with tmux when pressing **ctrl+return**.
-There is also an option to open a new terminal without tmux by additionally pressing **shift**.
+The following configuration opens a new terminal window with tmux when pressing <kbd>Ctrl</kbd> + <kbd>Return</kbd>.
+There is also an option to open a new terminal without tmux by additionally pressing <kbd>Shift</kbd>.

 One more useful binding managed by skhd is to get GPG passphrase from LastPass and put it to clipboard: